wp-plugins/planso-forms/readme.txt

 Log on to your WordPress admin account.
 Select Plugins on the left hand options and click Add New.
 Search for PlanSo Forms in the search bar and click  Install Now.
 After the installation click Activate Plugin and after a few seconds you will find a new option on the left hand menu named Planso Forms.

 = ATTENTION IIS/AZURE USERS =
 If you are using a windows server or azure websites for your WordPress host you might have to enable "smtp mail" in order for autoresponder emails to work.
-You can install a plugin like easy smtp to make your life easier.
+You can install a plugin like [Postman SMTP](https://wordpress.org/plugins/postman-smtp/) to make your life easier.

 == Frequently Asked Questions ==